Last summer we were delighted to host Anneka Gordon from the Plume Academy in Essex for one of her two week’s work experience.

 The Plume Academy programme focuses on the “experience of work” with a view to developing employability skills and understanding possible career pathways.
 Anneka spent the second week of her experience at a local architect and this week they recognised her achievement and hard work during her placements with an award for ‘Best Work Experience Student’.

-Scientific Management International (SMI) is a keen advocate of STEM careers.
+SMI (SMI) is a keen advocate of STEM careers.
 They regularlysupport the careers programmes of Andover schools, have participated in engineering fairs for students arranged by local MP, Kit Malthouse, and have run an apprentice scheme for many years.
 SMI would again like to thank all those companies who supported this activity last year and we send our congratulations to Anneka.